howl-editor/howl/site/source/about.md

 ### In early stages

-Howl is still in early stages of development, and as such there's lot of functionality that is still missing.
+While Howl is stable and in every day use, it's still in relatively early stages of development, and as such there's lot of functionality that is still missing.
 It might not do what you want, you might not get it to do what you want, or the manual could have been better at helping you get it done.
-If so, feel free to open a pull request, feature request, or issue at [Github](https://github.com/nilnor/howl), or better yet have a look at the code or the manual and see if it's something you can fix yourself (and send me a pull request or patch).
+If so, feel free to open a pull request, feature request, or issue at [Github](https://github.com/howl-editor/howl), or better yet have a look at the code or the manual and see if it's something you can fix yourself (and send a pull request or patch).

 ## What's inside?